-Question 1.
-What is the term used for secretions of endocrine glands responsible for changes taking place in the body?
+Q1.
+What is the term used for chemical secretions of endocrine glands responsible for changes taking place in the body?

-Answer: Following is the list of changes that take place in body at puberty:
+Ans: Following is the list of changes that take place in the body at puberty:

 - Increase in Height: The most visible change during puberty is the sudden increase in body height.